-(h) Borrowing Costs
+(i) Borrowing Costs

-Borrowing costs that are directly attributable to the acquisition, construction or production of qualifying assets are capitalized as part of the cost of the assets.
-Other borrowing costs are recognized as an expenses in the period in which they are incurred.
-Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds, Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.
+Borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset are capitalized as part of the cost of the asset.
+Other borrowing costs are recognized as an expense in the period in which they are incurred.
+Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.
+Borrowing cost also includes exchange differences to the extent regarded as an adjustment to the borrowing costs.